 Authors submitting a manuscript to Climacteric should, during the submission process, state any Conflict of Interest and the source of any Funding.
 All sources of funding, including government and non-government organizations and charitable bodies, should be declared.
 Authors should add a similar statement on Conflict of Interest and Funding at the end of their manuscript.

 - Conflict of interest – The authors report the following conflicts of interest (or no conflict of interest).
 The authors alone are responsible for the content and writing of the paper (or state if different).

 - Source of funding – Nil or Please state funding

-- Authors are also required to upload a completed ICJME form along with their manuscript files.
-Authors will find a link to the ICJME website and form during the manuscript submission process.
+- Authors are also required to upload a completed Climacteric Disclosure Form along with their manuscript files

-- This ICJME form should be downloaded, completed, and uploaded as a ‘File not for Review’.
+- The Climacteric Disclosure Form should be downloaded, completed, and uploaded as a ‘File not for Review’

 Climacteric uses Crossref™ to screen papers for unoriginal material.
 By submitting your paper to Climacteric you are agreeing to originality checks during the peer-review and production processes.